 When Margery spoke it was with the scornful voice she usually used when having to talk about his beloved daughter.

 ‘I don’t know.
 The last I saw of her was before I went to sleep two nights ago, when the wine made me ill.
-She came in here and said she wanted to watch telly a bit.’
+She came in here and said she wanted to watch a bit of telly.’
 Margery jerked her thumb towards the couch on which she’d sat the night when she’d been drinking the wine.

-‘She was sitting there, but fell asleep almost immediately, so I just turned the telly off and switched off the lights.’
+‘She fell asleep almost immediately, so I turned the telly off and switched off the lights.’
 Margery sniffed and tried to sound even more sarcastic than usual.
 ‘I don’t think she’s going to do too well at college if she sleeps in front of the telly instead of studying,’ she said, looking triumphant.

 Mark looked at the couch, a depth of sickness opening up in his stomach.

-‘Excuse me,’ was all he could say, and left the house, hurrying out to his garage.
+‘Excuse me,’ was all he could say, then he left the house, hurrying out to his garage.
 Ten minutes later the policeman left, deciding that he could see a domestic row coming on and that they could sort it out for themselves.